NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 ****

-* Initiate a Puppet run on a remote system
+* Trigger a Job on a remote system

 ## Steps: